tc39/notes/es7/2016-07/jul-27.md

 JHD: Mark has argued that this cannot be a global variable so that it's more easily secured.

-DH: Sounds like a good time to bring in the Realms API and the global scope contour, which introduce additional concepts that want work in the language.
+DH: Sounds like a good time to bring in the Realms API and the global scope contour, which introduce additional concepts that need work in the language.
 It's an open area for discussion, where we might want to expose the actual current realm.

 AK: There's something special about global.
 There's already three ways to access this thing; adding new ways is sorta bad.
 We're not adding a bunch of things; this is just accessing one thing.

-MM: Right now, none of the ways of accessing global are not in the ECMAScript spec, and it's a beautiful thing that the boundary between the ES spec and the host corresponds very closely to user-mode computation and system mode computation.
+MM: Right now, none of the ways of accessing global are in the ECMAScript spec, and it's a beautiful thing that the boundary between the ES spec and the host corresponds very closely to user-mode computation and system mode computation.
 ES standardizes no way to cause effects on the outside world; the host provides bindings on the global object to cause effects on the outside world.
 Because the other things are put on the global, the global itself should be considered a host object that provides access to these things.
 Because there is no binding to the global object, nothing grants authority.
 There are several future proposals which do things like that.

 AK: We don't have any of those.
 Global is special.
 There is some advantage to making the name short.
 Let's say it doesn't set a convention.